corda/corda-runtime-os/applications/tools/p2p-test/p2p-configuration-publisher/README.md

  -e KAFKA_SERVERS="broker1:9093" \
  --network kafka-docker_default \
  -v "$(pwd)/components/gateway/src/integration-test/resources/sslkeystore_alice.jks:/keystore.jks" \
- -v "$(pwd)/components/gateway/src/integration-test/resources/truststore.jks:/truststore.jks" \
  corda-os-docker-dev.software.r3.com/corda-os-configuration-publisher:5.0.0.0-SNAPSHOT \
  gateway \
  --keyStore /keystore.jks \
  --keyStorePassword password \
- --trustStore /truststore.jks \
- --trustStorePassword password \
  --port 24123
 ```
 Please note:
 * The image need to be able to talk with the kafka broker, hence the network and `KAFKA_SERVERS` environment variable.
-*  Since the keystore and truststore are getting mounted to the correct name, there is no need to add them to the arguments.
+*  Since the keystore is getting mounted to the correct name, there is no need to add them to the arguments.